abpframework/abp/docs/en/Community-Articles/2024-05-10-Sentiment-Analysis-within-ABP-Based-Application/POST.md

 ### Installing the CMS Kit Module

-After creating the project, now we can add the CMS Kit module into our project.
+After creating the project, we can add the CMS Kit module to our project.
 [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) provides the `add-module` command to install a specific module to a solution.

 You can use the following command to install the CMS Kit module into your application (run this command in the solution directory):